-A Simple Guide to the 2021/2022 Annual Enrollment Period for Medicare
+A Simple Guide to the 2022 Annual Enrollment Period for 2023 Medicare Plans

-From October 15 to December 7, you have the opportunity to make changes to your Medicare drug plan and Medicare Advantage plan.
+From October 15 to December 7, you have the opportunity to make changes to your Part D prescription drug plan or Medicare Advantage plan.
 This window of opportunity is called the Annual Enrollment Period (AEP).

-AEP is an excellent time to re-evaluate your Medicare healthcare plans.
+AEP is an excellent time to re-evaluate your Medicare plan.
 Why?

 Reviewing your healthcare plans can: